Angel5215/100DaysOfSwiftUI/Accessibility/README.md

 - You can group several related views into a single accessibility element passing `.combine` to the `accessibilityElement(children:)` modifier.
 You can also pass `.ignore` and provide a custom accessibility label to avoid the pause between child elements (this sounds more natural because the entire label is read at once without pauses).

+- VoiceOver can also read values from interface controls such as sliders but they often don't fit with what you need.
+You can provide a custom **accessibility value** using the `.accessbility(value:)` modifier to override the default one.